TitanComputer/netlify-relay/README.md

 1. Go to https://app.netlify.com
 2. Click **Add new project**
-3. Import your GitHub repo
+3. Import your GitHub repository
 4. Set:

 ```